aboutcode-org/scancode-toolkit/README.rst

 * Apache-2.0 as the overall license
 * CC-BY-4.0 for reference datasets (initially was in the Public Domain).
-* Multiple other secondary permissive or copyleft licenses (LGPL, MIT, BSD, GPL 2/3, etc.) for third-party components.
+* Multiple other secondary permissive or copyleft licenses (LGPL, MIT, BSD, GPL 2/3, etc.) for third-party components and test suite code and data.

 See the NOTICE file and the .ABOUT files that document the origin and license of